 Future development will be required to assess the potential for construction works to directly or indirectly impact on below ground remains.
-The extent of assessment and appropriate level of field investigation will depend upon the level of potential of the site under consideration with engagement with the Local Planning Authority Archaeological advisers informing the assessment strategy.
+The extent of assessment will depend upon the level of potential of the site under consideration, with engagement with the Local Planning Authority Archaeological advisers informing the assessment strategy.
 The level of mitigation proposed will be informed by the results of the investigations and in consultation with the relevant advisers.